 Attendance is compulsory to all types of classes, including lectures, tutorials, labs, conferences, and class related activities.
 Students who do not comply with internal regulations on attendance will be required to meet with the Head of Department, alone and/or with family, and may be subject to disciplinary sanctions.
 In undergraduate programmes if a student's recorded attendance is less than 80% of the sessions of one course, the student may not be allowed to sit for the final exams of that course.
 If the student's average recorded attendance is less than 80% of the classes offered in the programme, the student can be dismissed from the programme.

-In FLE Foundation Year if a student's rate of absences reaches 40% per semester in more than 3 courses (each of them), or 20% of overall absence; the student may not be allowed to sit the mi-DU or the DU exams in June.
+Regarding the Foundation Year in Intensive French (FLE), attendance is calculated per semester.
+In case a student's rate of absences reaches 40% per semester in more than 3 courses (each of them), he/she will be summoned to a meeting with the Head of department (or his/her representative) and may be dismissed from the university.